 Degree Level Expectations

 The Degree Level Expectations established by OCAV serve as Ontario universities’ academic standards and identify the knowledge and skill outcome competencies that reflect progressive levels of intellectual and creative development.
 They may be expressed in subject-specific or in generic terms.
 Graduates at specified degree levels (e.g., BA and MSc) are expected to demonstrate these competencies.
 Each university has undertaken to adapt and describe the degree level expectations that will apply within its own institution.
 Likewise, academic units will describe their institution’s expectations in terms appropriate to its academic program(s).
-Further information, together with examples for successive degree levels, is provided in the Guide.

 The complete set and sequence of courses, combinations of courses and/or other units of study, research and practice prescribed by an institution for the fulfillment of the requirements of a particular degree.